xyluo25/Real-Twin-XL/README.md

 - write grant proposals and help with other fundraising efforts

 For more information about the ways you can contribute to realtwin, visit our GitHub.
 If you' re unsure where to start or how your skills fit in, reach out!
 You can ask by opening a new issue or leaving a comment on a relevant issue that is already open on GitHub.

+## Funding

+This work is supported by the US Department of Energy, Vehicle Technologies Office, Energy Efficient Mobility Systems (EEMS) program, under project Real-Twin (EEMS114).

 ## Citation